You don’t need to be ‘good at Pilates’ to start Pilates

-In Defence of Matwork
+In defence of matwork

 When I started teaching Pilates years ago, no one really knew what it was, and anyone who had come across the equipment, would say things like “oh that’s the one with the contraptions - looks like something out of Fifty Shades of Grey!”